 I’ve always felt the biggest problem with condoms is that they’re not in the shape of a swan.
-They’re just too easy to use; stopping to remove the condom from its package, and apply it without losing the ‘moment’ is just too simple; why not also have to fold it into shape of dragon.
+They’re just too easy to use; stopping to remove the condom from its package, and apply it without losing the ‘moment’ is just too simple; why not also have to fold it into the shape of a dragon.

 $939,000 dollars to determine that male fruit flies prefer younger female fruit flies.

-Researchers have determined that this is caused by drop in hormone levels as female fruit flies age, but we know that’s a load of crap.
+Researchers have determined that this is caused by a drop in hormone levels as female fruit flies age, but we know that’s a load of crap.

-You buy an unpractical sports car, start dressing inappropriately for your age, you get a couple of piercings and a tattoo that reads: forever young.
+You buy an unpractical sports car, start dressing inappropriately for your age, and you get a couple of piercings and a tattoo that reads: forever young.

-You dump your twelve-hour old wife for a nubile six-hour old.
+You dump your twelve-hour-old wife for a nubile six-hour-old.

 You’re balding, you have a paunch, your behavior is embarrassing, and tomorrow you’ll be dead.